-The City's weed management approach is an integrated one, emphasising the use of herbicide alternatives to prevent, control and eradicate weeds to the extent possible, without the use of herbicides.
+The City's weed management approach is an integrated one, emphasising the use of Herbicide alternatives to prevent, control and eradicate Weeds to the extent possible, without the use of Herbicides.
 Herbicides are only used where other techniques or methods are partially or fully ineffective.

-This approach requires planning, knowledge of a weed's biology and ecology, and appropriate control methods for the situation, public place and the community's interaction with the area.
+IWM requires planning, knowledge of a Weed's biology and ecology, and appropriate control methods for the situation, Public Place and the community's interaction with the area.

-It involves a range of methods and approaches.
-Workers will in the first instance assess the weed, public place, situation and risks to determine which individual or combination of integrated weed management methods is required to prevent, control or eradicate the specific weed.
+IWM involves a range of methods and approaches.
+Workers will in the first instance assess the Weed, Public Place, situation and risks to determine which individual or combination of IWM methods is required to prevent, control or eradicate the specific Weed.

-These management approaches are grouped within the following sequence:
+IWM approaches are grouped within the following sequence:

-Proactive treatment - weed prevention
+Proactive Treatment - Weed prevention

-- designing public places with consideration for weed management, such as hard edge treatments between turf and garden beds - growing healthy turf and plants to achieve full ground cover - maintaining dense plant populations in garden beds to restrict solar access and nutrients to weeds - building and nurturing resilient soil with diverse microbiome and complex structure to support healthy turf and plants, and reduce the need for fertilisers
+- designing Public Places with consideration for Weed management, such as hard edge treatments between turf and garden beds - growing healthy turf and plants to achieve full ground cover - maintaining dense plant populations in garden beds to restrict solar access and nutrients to Weeds - building and nurturing resilient soil with diverse microbiome and complex structure to support healthy turf and plants, and reduce the need for fertilisers - applying mulch

-- applying mulch - installing porous pavement street tree surrounds where possible - street sweeping and high pressure cleaning footpaths, gutters and streets - mowing and whipper snipping - targeted application of pre-emergent herbicide.
+- installing porous pavement street tree surrounds where possible - street sweeping and high pressure cleaning footpaths, gutters and streets - mowing and whipper snipping - targeted application of pre-emergent Herbicide

-Reactive manual treatment - weed control or eradication
+Reactive Manual Treatment - Weed control or eradication

-- removing weeds prior to flowering or setting seed and fruit
+- removing Weeds prior to flowering or setting seed and fruit

 - hand pulling

 - chipping and frilling

 - scraping

-- whipper snipping and brush cutting.
+- whipper snipping and brush cutting

-Reactive herbicide treatment - weed control or eradication
+Reactive Herbicide Treatment - Weed control or eradication

-If a herbicide is required, the worker will choose the appropriate and least toxic herbicide required for the weed, public place, situation and risk to meet the service levels, noting the following service levels for all public places:
+If a Herbicide is required, the Worker will choose the appropriate and least toxic Herbicide required for the Weed, Public Place, situation and risk to meet the Service Levels, noting the following Service Levels for all Public Places:

-- manually remove any weed equal to or greater than 50mm wide and tall, outside of bush restoration areas - manually remove any weed in bush restoration areas equal to or greater than: - 150mm wide and tall for soft-wooded weeds - 400mm wide and tall for woody weeds
+- Manually remove any Weed equal to or greater than 50mm wide and tall, outside of bush restoration areas - Manually remove any Weed in bush restoration areas equal to or greater than: - o 150mm wide and tall for soft-wooded Weeds - 400mm wide and tall for woody Weeds

-The worker may elect to use herbicides in combination with one or more proactive or reactive methods listed above.
+The Worker may elect to use Herbicides in combination with one or more proactive or reactive methods listed above.

-Weed management at Sydney City Farm and in community gardens is guided by organic gardening principles and this includes the use of herbicides.
-Organically certified herbicides are used where feasible and effective to treat the specific weed.
+Weed management at Sydney City Farm and in community gardens is guided by organic gardening principles and this includes the use of Herbicides.
+Organically certified Herbicides are used where feasible and effective to treat the specific Weed.